 Vote No on Prop 10!

 This November, California voters will have to consider a dozen ballot measures, including Proposition 10.
-Lyon Stahl joins the many statewide and regional organizations opposing Prop 10 and urges California voters to stay informed and Vote NO on Prop 10.
-Proposition 10 repeals the 1995 Costa-Hawkins Rental Housing Act, a state law that sets requirements for 15 cities in California with rent control, including Los Angeles.
+Lyon Stahl Investment Real Estate joins the many statewide and regional organizations opposing Prop 10 and urges California voters to stay informed and Vote NO on Prop 10.

-The three main provisions of the Cost-Hawkins Act include:
+The three main provisions of the Costa Hawkins Act include:

 - Protecting landlords’ rights to raise rents to market rate (once a tenant moves out).